koka-lang/koka/doc/spec/tour.kk.md

 handlers -- no need anymore to add special compiler extensions for exceptions, iterators, async-await, probabilistic programming, etc.
-Moreover, these handlers can be composed freely so the interaction between, say, async-await and exceptions as well-defined.
+Moreover, these handlers can be composed freely so the interaction between, say, async-await and exceptions are well-defined.

 ### Handling